Saint Vincent and the Grenadines entry requirements for United States passport holders

 Must be valid for the duration of your stay

-Your passport needs to be valid for the entire time you're in Saint Vincent and the Grenadines.
-The 6-month validity rule doesn't apply here — just cover your stay.
-Airlines sometimes check validity at check-in, so confirm with your carrier.
+Your US passport needs to be valid for the entire time you plan to be in Saint Vincent and the Grenadines.
+The 6-month validity rule does not apply here — just cover your stay.
+Airlines sometimes check this at check-in, so double-check your expiration date before heading to the airport.

 Required